Defxult/reactionmenu/README.md

 ##### Methods
 There are only a few methods that are specific to a `TextMenu`
 * `TextMenu.add_content(content: str)`
-  * This is similiar to adding a page to a `ReactionMenu`, but each addition is text
+  * This is similar to adding a page to a `ReactionMenu`, but each addition is text
 * `TextMenu.clear_all_contents()`
   * Delete everything that has been added to the list of contents